 Affordability 🧮

-As well as the maximum set by the salary multiplier, there is also a ceiling on how much you can borrow based on the affordability of the monthly payments.
+As well as the maximum set by the salary multiplier, there is also a ceiling on how much you can borrow based on the affordability of the monthly payments, as calculate by the lender.

 Note that a lender’s assessment of your affordability may not match your own budget.
 You might feel comfortable with £50 wiggle room after bills and necessities, but your mortgage lender will be more cautious, and take into account potential future interest rate rises or other eventualities.